NiclasCedermalm/xo-extensions/xo-analytics-provider-localdb/README.md

 XO Analytics Provider for Local Database
 ============================================

-* Local DB Analytics Provider - offer the possibility to have all tracking of content experiments in a local SQL database instead of Google Analytics
+* A XO analytics provider for local SQL database.
+Offers the possibility to have all tracking of content experiments in a local database instead of Google Analytics
-* Possibility to enable automatic selection of winner in Content Experiments, i.e. after a winner has been selected that promotion is always shown for all visitors.
-This is configurable in the SmartTarget configuration.

 ## Local Analytics Provider